 ○ Superficial peel.

-A light (superficial) chemical peel removes the outer layer of skin (epidermis).
-It can be used to treat fine wrinkles, acne, uneven skin tone and dryness.
-You might have a light chemical peel as often as every two to five weeks — depending on your desired results.
+A light (superficial) chemical peel gently exfoliates the outermost layer of the skin (the epidermis).
+It is commonly used to improve fine lines, mild acne, uneven skin tone, and dryness.
+Because it is a low-intensity treatment with minimal downtime, a light peel can be performed regularly—typically every two to five weeks—depending on your goals and skin needs.

 ○ Medium peel.